Cholesterol is a type of body fat, or lipid. A person’s serum cholesterol level represents the amount of total cholesterol in their blood.

 - making hormones

 - producing bile acids to digest fatty foods

-While LDL cholesterol tends to build up and block arteries, HDL cholesterol helps to mop up other cholesterol in the blood and unstick it from artery walls.
-This is why HDL cholesterol is considered good.
+While LDL cholesterol builds up and blocks arteries, HDL cholesterol attaches to other cholesterol in the blood and unsticks it from artery walls.

-Previously used guidelines, reported in milligrams per deciliter (mg/dL) of blood, include:
+Previously used guidelines, expressed in milligrams per deciliter (mg/dl) of blood, are as follows:

 |Age and sex||Total serum cholesterol||HDL level||LDL level||Triglycerides|

 |all aged 19 years and younger||170 mg/dl at most||at least 45 mg/dl||less than 100 mg/dl||less than 150 mg/dl|